tanimislam/howdy/docs/source/plex-core/plex_core.rst

 Plex Core TODO
 ------------------

-* Enhance :ref:`plex_create_texts.py` to allow for the more versatile reStructuredText_ to be converted into HTML documents.
+* Enhance :ref:`plex_create_texts` to allow for the more versatile reStructuredText_ to be converted into HTML documents.

 * Implement a PyQt5_ GUI to manipulate torrents on the remote Deluge_ server -- something much reduced from the full functionality of the `Deluge WebUI`_.